 She rose to fame as Disney star Hannah Montana, but Miley Cyrus has created an identity of her own.
 The multitalented singer has impressively mastered television, film and music.

-If you were wondering, “How old is Miley Cyrus?” and now find it hard to believe she’s only 25, that might be because she’s been a superstar since “Hannah Montana” debuted in 2006, when she was just a young teen.
+A superstar since “Hannah Montana” debuted in 2006, Cyrus has been performing since she was a teen.
 Her father is actor and country music singer Billy Ray Cyrus — who also served as her on-screen dad in the “Hannah Montana” series.
 The show made her famous, but it certainly didn’t make her rich, as she reportedly earned just $15,000 per episode.

 Miley Cyrus’ net worth is $160 million, according to Celebrity Net Worth.
-The multitalented star is currently entertaining viewers and priming future stars as a coach on the 13th season of “The Voice.”
+Though much of it comes from her movies and music, a chunk of that fortune comes from her work on “The Voice.”

-She joined the hit NBC series in 2016 as a key adviser and served as a coach in season 11.
-Cyrus earns $13 million to $15 million per year for her work on the show, according to Variety.
+Cyrus joined the hit NBC series for seasons 11 and 13.
+Cyrus earned a reported $13 million per season for her work on the show, according to Variety.

 Miley Cyrus’ songs have struck a chord with audiences around the globe.
 The founder of the Happy Hippie Foundation has been a regular presence on the Billboard Top 10 since 2008, with a number of songs making the list, including “Wrecking Ball,” “Party in the U.S.A.,” “We Can’t Stop,” “The Climb,” “Can’t Be Tamed,” “7 Things” and “See You Again.”

-Also a successful performer, Miley has headlined several tours.
-Her 2014 “Bangerz Tour” grossed $62.9 million over 79 show dates, according to Pollstar.
-Moreover, Cyrus’ “Gypsy Heart Tour” earned $26 million over 21 stops in 2011, and her 56-stop “Wonder World Tour” in 2009 brought in $67.1 million, according to Forbes.
+Also a successful live performer, Cyrus has headlined several tours.
+Her 2014 “Bangerz Tour” grossed $62.9 million, according to Pollstar.
+Moreover, Cyrus’ “Gypsy Heart Tour” earned $26 million in 2011, and her 56-stop “Wonder World Tour” in 2009 brought in around $67 million, according to Forbes.
 Despite Miley Cyrus’ age, her very first tour, the 70-stop “Best of Both Worlds” show in 2007, generated $54 million.